The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Option pricing

-Let us consider an option of European type on the basket of securities of Eq. (\ref{basket}) with maturity $T$ and strike $K.$ The discount rate is denoted $r$.
-It is supposed to be constant.
+Let us begin by considering an option of European type on the basket of securities of Eq. (\ref{basket}) with maturity $T$ and strike $K.$ The risk free interest rate is denoted by $r$ and is assumed to be constant for simplicity.
 Then, if $\omega = 1$ for a call and $\omega = -1$ for a put, the option value (\ref{European_option_price}) can be written as

 where $p_{\underline{S}(T)}$ is the joint density of the random variables $S_1(T)$,$\ldots$, $S_n(T)$ and is given by Eqs. (\ref{mixture_k}) --(\ref{xtild_dimn}).
 Finally we have

 where $\Theta_{k_1,\ldots, k_n}$ denotes the European option price associated to the basket $\sum_{i = 1}^n w_i Y_i^{k_i}.$